sarkershantonu/hardware/OpenMediaVault/readme.md

 - Make your self root (su command)
 - put this openmediavault.list in /etc/apt/sources.list.d/

+or you may just run this : add-repo.sh

 # Step 3 : install open media valut
 - Copy this omv-install.sh to home directory
 - type command